 Pros and Cons of Rimadyl for Dogs

-The side effects associated with Rimadyl are serious.
-So is osteoarthritis.
+The side effects associated with Rimadyl are serious, but so is the negative impact on quality of life from canine osteoarthritis.
 As an owner, you need to weigh the pain associated with osteoarthritis with the relatively low risk of Rimadyl side effects.
 Talk to your vet about your concerns and let her know about any other medications your dog is on, as well as any other conditions that your vet might not be aware of.

 Alternatives to Rimadyl for Dogs